dosipod/SrWiki/WLED-Programming-Notes.md

 # Introduction
 This version of WLED contains sound reactive routines, which are prefaced with a `* FX_NAME` for volume reactive routines and `** FX_NAME` for FFT routines.
 Each is controllable by the intensity and/or speed sliders.
 Some routines also include 3 dedicated FFT control sliders.

+**Caveat: As our sound reactive fork of WLED evolves, some of this content may become out of date.
+We'll update as we become aware of any issues.

 Contents:
 * [HTTP API Links](https://github.com/atuline/WLED/wiki/WLED-Programming-Notes#http-api-links), [Updating FX.h](https://github.com/atuline/WLED/wiki/WLED-Programming-Notes#updating-fxh-line-numbers-will-vary), [Updating FX.cpp](https://github.com/atuline/WLED/wiki/WLED-Programming-Notes#updating-fxcpp)
 * [WLED Support Functions](https://github.com/atuline/WLED/wiki/WLED-Programming-Notes#wled-support-functions)